-In a July 26, 2016 press briefing, after reviewing the impact of its ruling, the SC reversed its December 2015 decision to halt the field testing, propagation, commercialization, and importation of GE products in the country.
+In a July 26, 2016 press briefing, after reviewing the impact of its ruling, the SC reversed its December 2015 decision to halt the field testing, propagation, commercialization, and importation of GE products into the country.
 The full SC decision issued on August 18, 2016 confirmed the JDC superseded the DA-AO 8.
-All approved transformation events (TEs) under DA-AO 8 had to reapply under the JDC.
+All approved transformation events under DA-AO 8 had to reapply under the JDC.

 The flow charts for applications for field tests, propagation, and direct use are at the end of this report.
-The charts may also be viewed at http://biotech.da.gov.ph/Process_flow.php.
-The indicated number of application processing is 85 days.
+The charts may also be viewed here.
+Application processing is expected to be completed in 85 days.
 Approvals, however, generally take much longer.
 Stakeholders attribute the slow processing to confusing procedures, limited resources, and new and changing regulatory personnel.
 Local scientists, on the other hand, criticize local regulations as too restrictive in commercializing local GE research compared to foreign GE crops, citing the Bt eggplant project as a prime example.

-After recent changes in key regulatory personnel, technology developers note that more consideration to timely approval is given to biosafety applications.
-Initiated by the NCBP, the JDC is currently under a review and the results are expected to be known sometime in early 2020.
+Following changes in key regulatory personnel, technology developers have noted that more consideration to timely approval is given to biosafety applications.
+Initiated by the National Committee on Biosafety of the Philippines (NCBP), the JDC is currently under review and the results are expected to be known in 2021.

-b) APPROVALS: A list of approved applications for direct use, field trial, and propagation may be viewed at: http://biotech.da.gov.ph/Approval_Registry.php.
-As of May 9, 2019:
+b) APPROVALS: A list of approved applications for direct use, field trial, and propagation may be viewed here.
+As of October 8, 2020:

-There have been 38 Transformation Events or TEs (Note: BPI data reported 37 only) approved for direct use (ANNEX I), and seven, all of which are corn, have been approved for propagation (ANNEX II).
+There are 52 "Transformation Events" or "TEs" approved for direct use (ANNEX I), and seven, all of which are corn, approved for propagation (ANNEX II).

-The following approval registries are included at the end of this report:
+The following approval registries are included as attachment to this report:

-- ANNEX I Approval registry for the importation of regulated articles for direct use as food and feed or for processing and - ANNEX II Approval registry of regulated articles for propagation. - c) STACKED OR PYRAMIDED EVENT APPROVALS: There were 21 combined trait products approved for direct use and three approved for propagation as of May 9, 2019.
+- ANNEX I Approval registry for the importation of regulated articles (single "TEs") for direct use as food and feed or for processing - ANNEX III Approval registry of regulated articles (single "TEs") for propagation. - c) STACKED OR PYRAMIDED EVENT APPROVALS: There were 23 combined trait products approved for direct use and six approved for propagation as of October 8, 2020.

-Multi-trait or stacked event crops composed of approved individual TEs must reapply under the JDC.
-At the end of this report are:
+Multi-trait or stacked event crops composed of approved individual "TEs" must reapply under the JDC.
+See the attached registry to learn more about: